Lesvos

 - Facilities

-- Moderate: beach bars, tavernas, some sunbeds.
+- Good: beach bars, tavernas, sunbeds.
 Village is directly behind the beach.

 Agios Isidoros Beach

-A fine sandy beach on the south coast, sheltered and consistently calm.
+A fine-pebble beach on the south coast, sheltered and consistently calm.
 Popular with locals but never overcrowded.
 Clear, warm water and easy access make it one of the best all-round choices on the island.

 - Type